oat-sa/taohub-articles/articles/Theming/how-to-handle-platform-themes.md

 ## Definition

-A platform theme is a set of stylesheets, templates, images etc. to modify the standard look and feel of the TAO platform, most often to apply a customer's branding.
+A platform theme is a set of style sheets, templates, images etc. to modify the standard look and feel of the TAO platform, most often to apply a customer's branding.
 It for now is limited to header, footer, action bars and tabs.
-Although technically feasible changes to the appearance of items are explicitly excluded.
+Although technically workable changes to the appearance of items are explicitly excluded.
 For all item related modifications item themes must be used.

 ## Basic Setup